About West Space

 Hospitality & Accessibility

-West Space is open and welcoming.
-With an understanding that art is for everyone, we seek to contextualise works of art, and communicate complex ideas clearly.
+West Space strives to be open and welcoming.
+With an understanding that art is for everyone, we aim to contextualise works of art, and communicate complex ideas clearly.

 Statement of solidarity

-West Space stands with Bla(c)k, First Nations, Palestinian, Jewish, Arab and Muslim artists and allies in the call for a permanent ceasefire in Gaza.
+West Space stands with artists and allies in the call for a permanent ceasefire in Gaza.

 Artists in our community are speaking truth to power, emboldening and activating their audiences.
 Globally, we are witnessing an unacceptable level of backlash, moral violence, bullying and silencing.